Scott Oki: Oki Golf

 In 1994, Scott Oki purchased The Golf Club at Echo Falls in Snohomish, Washington.
-This initial acquisition was the preliminary step toward building what eventually became a unique portfolio of golf properties known collectively as Oki Golf.
+This initial acquisition was the preliminary step toward building what eventually became a portfolio of golf properties known collectively as Oki Golf.
 This collection has grown to include nine properties comprising eleven championship golf courses, both public and private, spread throughout the Puget Sound.
 In addition to The Golf Club at Echo Falls, the Oki Golf portfolio also includes Indian Summer Golf & Country Club in Olympia, Washington (private), The Plateau Club in Sammamish, Washington (private), and The Woodlands and The Links courses (formerly Meriwood and Vicwood – both public) at The Golf Club at Hawks Prairie in Lacey, Washington.
-The flagship courses in Oki Golf's celebrated collection are located at The Golf Club at Newcastle in Newcastle, WA.
+The flagship courses are located at The Golf Club at Newcastle in Newcastle, WA.
 Two additional golf properties were added to the group in December 2005.
 Washington National Golf Club (public) in Auburn, WA, and Trophy Lake Golf & Casting (public) in Port Orchard, WA. (source: okigolf.com) In the winter of 2007, Oki Golf added Harbour Pointe (public) in Mukilteo, Washington.
 An additional property – Trilogy Golf Course (public) – was purchased in 2008 and has since been renamed to The Golf Club at Redmond Ridge.

 During October, 2016, Oki sold eight of his golf courses for $137 million to Chinese-based HNA Holdings.
 Ownership of commercial real property by foreign businesses is prohibited in China.